Ernie Stautner: Coaching career

-From 1963 to 1964 he was a player-coach with the Pittsburgh Steelers.
+From 1963 to 1964 he was a player-coach (defensive line coach) and then defensive line coach/assistant coach with the Pittsburgh Steelers.
 In 1965 he was the defensive line coach for the Washington Redskins.

-From 1966 to 1988, he was an assistant coach with the Dallas Cowboys, and served as the team's defensive coordinator from 1973 to 1988.
-He was instrumental in the development of defensive players such as Randy White and Ed "Too Tall" Jones.
-He also contributed to the emergence of the team's famed "Doomsday" and "Doomsday II" defenses.
+From 1966 to 1988, he was an assistant coach with the Dallas Cowboys, serving as the team's defensive line coach from 1966 to 1972, and then as the team's defensive coordinator from 1973 to 1988.
+Cowboys personnel director Gil Brandt considered Stautner the unsung hero of the Cowboys defense, and observed Stautner's role in developing young players with hard work and patience.
+He was instrumental in the development of defensive players such as Randy White, Ed "Too Tall" Jones, and Harvey Martin.

+He also devised in large part and contributed to the emergence of the team's famed "Doomsday" defense (built around Hall of Fame tackle Bob Lilly), and "Doomsday II" defense that won the 1977 Super Bowl title.
+Under head coach Tom Landry, Stautner would call the defense alignments during games.
+As a player, Stautner had once broken Landry's nose when Landry was filling in at quarterback for the New York Giants.
+The Giants had told Stautner before he was drafted that he was too small to play tackle for them.

+The Cowboys were in five Super Bowls during Stautner's tenure with the team (Super Bowls V, VI, X, XII, and XIII), winning two.
+From 1966 to 1975, Stautner's defenses led the entire league or their conference in rushing defense six times.

-Stautner stayed on with the Cowboys from 1988 to 1989 as a scout.
+Stautner stayed on with the Cowboys in 1989 as a scout.
 He coached the Dallas Texans, an Arena Football League team in their first season of play in 1990, guiding the franchise to an appearance in the ArenaBowl IV and earning the league's Coach-of-the-Year award.

-Stautner was the defensive line coach for the Denver Broncos from 1991 to 1994.
+Stautner was the defensive line coach for the Denver Broncos from 1991 to 1993.
 While with the Broncos, he coached under both Dan Reeves and Wade Phillips.
 From 1995 to 1997, he returned to Germany to become head coach of the Frankfurt Galaxy of NFL Europe.
 He would guide the team to two consecutive World Bowls in 1995 and 1996, winning in 1995.

+During his NFL coaching career, Stautner's teams had a record of 272-149-5.

 Head coaching record

-Personal life
+Personal life and death

-According to Cinema Treasures, Stauter is a former owner of the Sara-Placid Drive-In Theater in North Elba, New York.
+According to Cinema Treasures, Stautner is a former owner of the Sara-Placid Drive-In Theater in North Elba, New York.

 Stautner, Matt Snell, Mickey Spillane, and drummer Buddy Rich each appeared in their own Miller Lite Beer commercial as the product was launched in 1973.
 This was the first set of ads that spawned the wildly successful Less Filling, Tastes Great campaign.

 Stautner died at a Carbondale, Colorado nursing home at age 80 from complications of Alzheimer's disease.
 He is buried in Texas.